janikvonrotz/janikvonrotz.ch/content/post/2020-04/31-role-based-access-control-for-multiple-keycloak-clients.md

     context.success();
 }
 ```

+**Update 1:** The script has been updated to check if user actually has the role *access* and not only any role of the client.
+This change was proposed in the comments by @rogier.

 The script retrieves the roles mappings of the current client from the session context and if the user has not assigned any roles it will deny access.